CaptOrb/tweetAnalysis/README.md

 3c)
 ###Answers obtained by running the jar file and selecting option 4 in the menu
 - Coverage 95%
-- percentage of users who now have stances: 53.451693%
+- percentage of users who have stances: 95.3451693%
-- percentage of users who don't have stances: 46.548307%
+- percentage of users who don't have stances: 4.6548307%

 4)
 - tbd